Hotels near Oconee Veterans Park

 Are there extended-stay hotels near Oconee Veterans Park?

-Yes — Homewood Suites by Hilton Athens Downtown University Area (14.16 mi) offers a full kitchen and on-site laundry.
+Yes — Candlewood Suites Athens by IHG (7.66 mi, from $168/night) and Homewood Suites by Hilton Athens Downtown University Area (14.16 mi, from $551/night) are all extended-stay properties near Oconee Veterans Park, with full kitchens and on-site laundry.

 Are there budget-friendly hotels near Oconee Veterans Park?